ericandre615/nes-synth/README.md

 `npm run dev` or `yarn dev` to start dev server

 just push sequencer buttons on and off and hit play.
 Will change while it's playing.

+Now you can select different note values for each note.
+Right click on the note to make that the current note, then select the value below.